-See also Part 10 of this handbook: Research Governance including research conduct and expectations.
+See also Part 10 of this handbook: Research Governance.

 Part 6: Postgraduate researcher professional development and research training requirements; accredited learning; PGR involvement in teaching.

 PGR 6.1 Professional development and research skills training requirements

 PGR6.1.1R All postgraduate researchers are required to undertake an assessed professional development and research skills training programme of a minimum Masters (M) level credit value to enable them to meet the requirements of the UWE MPhil or Doctoral descriptor and become effective researchers.
 This programme should align with the aims and objectives of the Vitae Researcher Development Framework